 METRx™ System Spine Surgery

-The unique, muscle-splitting METRx™ MicroDiscectomy System provides access to the spine with less tissue trauma than associated with traditional surgeries to relieve pressure on nerves.
+The unique, muscle-splitting METRx™ MicroDiscectomy System provides our neurosurgeons access to the spine with less tissue trauma than associated with traditional surgeries to relieve pressure on nerves.
 Posterior approach procedures with this system offer significant potential benefits.

 - Shorter hospital stays — outpatient surgery vs. two to three days with open surgery

 - Smaller scars — one inch vs. up to four inches

 - Quicker return to work and normal activities